 First published 1968.

-Published in Penguin Books June 1978 with a cover illustration by Peter Cross.
+Published by Penguin Books June 1978 with a cover illustration by Peter Cross.

 John Boyd was a pseudonym used by the American author Boyd Upchurch.